 |10:00||Lights out for Lions & Eagles (completed grades 6-9)|

-In between activities and in the evenings, campers sleep in tent cabins or rustic wood cabins on camp-style bunk beds in sleeping bags.
+In between activities and in the evenings, campers relax and sleep in tent cabins or rustic wood cabins on camp-style bunk beds in sleeping bags.
 Living without modern conveniences of electricity and temperature control in the cabins is an important element of our philosophy where campers get a more personal experience with the forest and develop resiliency and grit.

 Modern bathrooms with electricity and hot water showers are located near the cabins.
 Campers are scheduled to take a shower every other day, but can choose to take one every day if they wish.
 To see some of our living area up close click here!